mlatysheva/nodejs2022Q4-service/README.md

 In the second part I added `Docker` to deploy the app and the database that will be used to store the information.
 The database is a `postgres` database and `Typeorm` ORM tool is used to create relations and manipulate the data in the database from the app.

 In the third part I added a Custom Logger, a Database Logger and an Exception Filter to log messages and errors.
-As well as implemented a JWT strategy based on `Passport` library to issue and validate tokens and refresh tokens
+As well as implemented user authentication based on the JWT strategy using the `Passport` library to issue and validate tokens and refresh tokens.
+Logs are written to a file and files rotate based on the log type (errors are logged separately) and the maximum file size specified in the .env file.

 ## The stack used
 - Docker